OcularEngineering/ocular/README.md

 Once the `docker compose up` process completes, you should have your local version of Ocular up and running within Docker containers.
 You can access it at `http://localhost:3001`.

 Remember to keep the Docker application open as long as you're working with your local Ocular instance.

+## Contributing

+We love contributions.
+Check out our guide to see how to [get started](https://github.com/OcularEngineering/ocular/blob/main/CONTRIBUTING.md).

+Not sure where to get started?
+You can:

+- Join our <a href="">Slack</a>, and ask us any questions there.